 The Associate in Science in Nursing USC Upstate Transfer program is designed for ADN students to transfer to the University of South Carolina Upstate to pursue a Bachelors of Science in Nursing.

 Options are also available for students who plan to transfer to other four-year institutions.
-Please consult the Dean of Nursing and Health Sciences, Candance Tooley.
+Please consult your advisor.